darenliang/mal-api/README.md

 If there are any features that you wish to be supported, please raise an issue.
 Any feedback is also appreciated.

-## Usage
+## Installation and Usage

-To install the required packages: `pip install requirements.txt`
+To install the library: `pip install mal-api`

 To import the library: `from mal import *`